 Walkers attacking Survivors

-It appears that the first “decision” made when a Walker attacks your Survivor is whether or not the Walker’s attack will be a Critical Attack.
+It appears that the first “decision” made when a Walker attacks your Survivor is whether or not the Walker’s attack will be a Critical or Normal Attack (or a Body Shot if you have Hazard Suit Trait on Armor).
 Walkers will start to get Critical Attacks against your Survivors when they are 3 levels above your ASL.
-At 5 levels above your ASL, Critical Attacks will happen 100% of the time.
+At 5 levels above your ASL, Critical Attacks will happen 100% of the time, unless you have Hazard Suit or Bulletproof Armor Traits, or Eugene in the Leader position.

 - The Dodge trait is very important to discuss here.
 Dodge appears to be the second “decision” made by the game.
 A Critical Attack can NOT be completely dodged for no damage.
 Instead, if Dodge activates on a Critical Attack, the attack is reduced to a Normal attack.
-So, once the Walkers are 5 or more levels above your ASL, there is no way to completely avoid an attack for zero damage from a Walker.
+So, once the Walkers are 5 or more levels above your ASL, there is no way to completely avoid an attack for zero damage from a Walker without the help of Hazard Suit or Eugene leading.
 Dodge can still be useful by having the chance to reduce the damage taken against high level Walkers, but Iron Skin and Defensive Stance become very important if you want to take as little damage as possible.